stouffer/EvoGeoModules/manuscript/manuscript.md

 even when woven into communities that do not.**

 Ecological interactions often exert important selective pressures on the species involved.
 For example, the phenologies of lodgepole pines and red crossbills respond spatially to the presence of squirrels [@benk03a] and palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13].
-Given that interactions are distributed in similar ways across communities, at both the large [@jord03] or small [@stou07] scale, it can be argued that much ecological structure is the end result of evolutionary or coevolutionary dynamics between species [@eklo11;@stou12].
+Given that interactions are distributed in similar ways across communities, at both the large or small scale [@jord03], it can be argued that much ecological structure is the end result of evolutionary or coevolutionary dynamics between species [@eklo11;@stou12].
 Unfortunately, while the coevolutionary dynamic of pairs of interacting species has been well described at macro [@van73] and micro [@gand08] evolutionary timescales, most attempts to understand how they cascade